Victor Osimhen: 2024–25: Season on loan and league's top scorer

-2025–26: Permanent transfer and record contract
+2025–26: Record transfer and back-to-back league titles

-In the statement made by the Galatasaray team on 30 July 2025, it was learned that Osimhen, with whom an agreement was reached, would come to Istanbul to sign an official contract.
-He signed a 4-year contract with Galatasaray on July 31, with a net transfer fee of €75 million to be paid to his former club Napoli.
+In the statement made by the Galatasaray team on 30 July, it was learned that Osimhen, with whom an agreement was reached, would come to Istanbul to sign an official contract.
+He signed a four year contract with Galatasaray on July 31, with a net transfer fee of €75 million to be paid to his former club Napoli.
 This made Osimhen the player with the highest transfer fee in Turkish football history.